arpan-pramanik/ai_shell/README.md

 # AI Shell

-An intelligent terminal assistant powered by Claude and Gemini AI models.
+An intelligent terminal assistant powered by Gemini.
 This tool helps you interact with your terminal using natural language and provides AI-powered assistance for your command-line tasks.

 ## Features

 - Natural language command processing
-- Support for both Claude (Anthropic) and Gemini (Google) AI models
 - Direct command execution with '!' prefix
 - Question mode with '?' prefix or suffix
 - Tab completion for files and directories
 - Easy configuration management
-- ANSI color support

 ## Installation